Manipulative (mathematics education): Tiles

-Tiles are one inch-by-one inch colored squares (red, green, yellow, blue).

-Tiles can be used much the same way as interlocking cubes.
+Tiles are one small colored squares used much the same way as interlocking cubes.
 The difference is that tiles cannot be locked together.
 They remain as separate pieces, which in many teaching scenarios, may be more ideal.

 These three types of mathematical manipulatives can be used to teach the same concepts.
 It is critical that students learn math concepts using a variety of tools.
 For example, as students learn to make patterns, they should be able to create patterns using all three of these tools.
 Seeing the same concept represented in multiple ways as well as using a variety of concrete models will expand students’ understandings.

 Number lines

 To teach integer addition and subtraction, a number line is often used.
 A typical positive/negative number line spans from −20 to 20.
 For a problem such as “−15 + 17”, students are told to “find −15 and count 17 spaces to the right”.